warmana/cloudant-docs-fork/source/includes/api/_search.md

 then the first element is the distance from a point, measured using either kilometers or miles.

-<aside class="warning">The second element in the order array can be ignored.
+<aside class="warning" role="complementary" aria-label="ignoresecond">The second element in the order array can be ignored.
 It is used for troubleshooting purposes only.</aside>

 ### Faceting